-There is always research going on in the field of gastrointestinal (GI) carcinoids.
-Scientists keep looking for the causes of, ways to prevent, and new approaches to diagnose and treat GI carcinoid tumors.
+Research is always going on in the field of gastrointestinal (GI) carcinoid tumors.
+Scientists keep looking for the causes of, and new ways to prevent, diagnose, and treat these tumors.

-Researchers are looking for the causes of GI carcinoid tumors in the hope that this knowledge can be used to help prevent or treat them in the future.
-A great deal of progress has been made in recent years.
-For example, scientists have found that changes in the MEN1 gene (the gene that causes multiple endocrine neoplasia, type 1) are seen in many people with GI carcinoids.
+Researchers hope finding the causes of GI carcinoid tumors can be used to help prevent or treat them in the future.
+For example, the IPMK gene (the gene associated with a small intestinal neuroendocrine tumor that runs in families) has now been found in people with GI carcinoid tumors who might not have a family history of small intestinal neuroendocrine tumors.
 Other genetic changes that seem to make tumors more aggressive are now being explored as well.

 Because the outlook and treatment of GI carcinoid tumors and other cancers of the digestive tract are very different, accurate diagnosis is important.
-Researchers have made great progress in developing tests that can detect specific substances found in the cells of carcinoid tumors.
-Most of these tests treat tissue samples with special antibodies made in the lab.
-The antibodies are designed to recognize specific substances that appear only in certain types of tumors.
+Tests that can detect specific substances found in the cells of carcinoid tumors are being developed.
+Most of these tests treat tissue samples with special, man-made antibodies.
+The antibodies are designed to recognize specific parts of proteins that appear only in certain types of tumors.

-OctreoScan® is an imaging test commonly used to look for GI carcinoid tumors in the body.
-Researchers are now looking at other radionuclide methods to see if they can detect carcinoid tumors early.
+In the past few years, a new imaging test called a Gallium-68 PET/CT Dotatate scan has been approved to look for GI carcinoid tumors in the body.
+This scan appears to find carcinoid tumors better than the Octreoscan.
+Researchers are now looking at other imaging methods to see if they can detect carcinoid tumors early.

-Surgery is the main treatment option for carcinoid tumors when possible.
+Surgery is the main treatment for carcinoid tumors that can be removed.
+Sometimes, removing the bulk of the carcinoid can also reduce the severity of the carcinoid syndrome.
 But better approaches are needed when surgery can’t remove all of the tumors.
 Chemotherapy has had limited success.
 New chemotherapy drugs and combinations of drugs are being studied, but true advances are likely to come from other approaches.

 Several newer types of drugs, known as targeted therapies, are now being studied for use against neuroendocrine tumors.
-Targeted therapy uses drugs or other substances to identify and attack cancer cells while doing little damage to normal cells.
+Targeted therapy are drugs or other substances that identify and attack cancer cells while doing little damage to normal cells.
 These therapies attack the parts of cancer cells that make them different from normal, healthy cells.
-Each type of targeted therapy works differently, but all alter the way a cancer cell grows, divides, repairs itself, or interacts with other cells.
+Each type of targeted therapy works differently, but all can change the way a cancer cell grows, divides, repairs itself, or interacts with other cells.

 Bevacizumab (Avastin®) is a type of targeted drug that attacks a tumor’s blood supply.
 It is already being used against some types of cancer and is being studied for carcinoid tumors.